 The installation instructions are hard to understand.
 You could learn from YouTube or other videos or might need to hire a plumber or handyman to install.

 This water filter and water softener combination are perfect for a home with 2-5 people or 2-3 bathrooms.
 It has a 48,000-grain capacity and includes a 5-year warranty.
-If you are not a super handy individual, then you might want to hire someone to install this product for you.
+If you are not a super handy individual, you might want to hire someone to install this product.

-Included with the system is the tank, a metered softener valve, fine mesh resin, a male threaded bypass, a meter, drain barb, safety float, and an overflow elbow.
+The system includes the tank, a metered softener valve, fine mesh resin, a male threaded bypass, a meter, drain barb, safety float, and an overflow elbow.

 Ready to tackle even the densest iron quantities, the ABCwaters comes with a Fine Mesh resin that removes most of the manganese and iron on the well water.
 You’ll receive the cleanest and softest water in the fastest way possible.